We're Developing Innovative Drugs for Metabolic Diseases

 Discovery Research and Licensing

-- Our licensing agreement with Enyo Pharma is focused on developing an FXR agonist for Hepatitis B. This program is in Phase 1 development by Enyo Pharma.
+- Our licensing agreement with Enyo Pharma is focused on developing an FXR agonist for Hepatitis B and NASH.
+This program is in Phase 1 development by Enyo Pharma.

 About Type 2 Diabetes